SCIM overview

 • SCIM provisioned team roles are

-• Existing Team Administrators will continue to have the team administrator role
+• Existing Team Admins will continue to have the team admin role.

 • Removing an SCIM team group will result in the Team being deleted only if all team members were provisioned via SCIM.